Holographic DC SQUID in the presence of dark matter: Introduction

 Moreover the mixing term of two gauge sectors are typical for states for open string theories, where both $U(1)$-gauge groups are advocated by D-branes that are separated in extra dimensions.
 It happens in supersymmetric Type I, Type IIA, Type IIB models and results in the existence of massive open strings which stretch between two D-branes \cite{abe04}.

 The organization of the paper is as follows.
-In the next section we pay attention to the holographic model of DC SQUID composed of two Josephson junctions in Einstein-Maxwell gravity with complex scalar field affected by the {\it dark matter} sector mimicked by the auxiliary $U(1)$-gauge field interacting with the ordinary Maxwell one.
+In the next section we pay attention to the holographic model of DC SQUID composed of two Josephson junctions in Einstein-Maxwell gravity with complex scalar field affected by the {\it dark sector} particles modelled by the hidden $U(1)$-gauge field interacting with the ordinary Maxwell one.
 One considers the model of the junction, where a central part constitutes a normal metal (S-N-S).
 We also mentioned the case with an insulator (S-I-S).
-Section 3 is devoted to the numerical solutions of the adequate equations of motion, for the homogeneous case and the case of a {\it dark matter} beam.
+Sec.
+3 is devoted to the numerical solutions of the adequate equations of motion, for the homogeneous case and the case of a {\it dark matter} beam.
 We propose an 'experiment' which helps to distinguish the presence of {\it dark matter} sector.
-In section 4 we concluded our investigations.
+In Sec.
+4 we concluded our investigations.